mli/new-docs/python/guide/module/gluon/init.md

 weight matrix for the first layer, i.e. $\mathbf{W}_1 \in \mathbb{R}^{256 \times 20}$.
-With that out of the way, we can progress to the second layer, define its dimensionality to be $10 \times 256$ and so on through the computational graph and bind all the dimensions as they become available.
+With that out of the way, we can progress to the second layer, define its dimensionality to be $10 \times 256$ and so on through the computational graph and resolve all the dimensions as they become available.
 Once this is known, we can proceed by initializing parameters.
 This is the solution to the three problems outlined above.

 ## Deferred Initialization in Practice